 What is Cost Per Verified Delivery (CPVD)?

 Cost Per Verified Delivery is WilDi Maps' pricing model.
-You pay $0.20 each time your message is delivered to a real phone moving through a real street segment you've leased.
-The delivery is GPS-verified — the device was physically present in the corridor at the time of delivery.
+You pay from $0.25 each time your message is delivered to a real phone moving through a real street segment that's yours.
+The delivery is GPS-verified: the device was physically present in the corridor at the time of delivery.
 No bots, no off-screen impressions, no auction, no Middleman Tax.
-CPVD replaces the impression-based pricing (CPM) that traditionally hides 30–50% of a pool service operator's ad budget in intermediary fees.
+CPVD replaces the impression-based pricing (CPM) that traditionally hides 30-50% of a pool service operator's ad budget in intermediary fees.

 Is recurring weekly pool service more profitable than one-time service marketing?

-Yes, by a wide margin — and pool service is a textbook recurring-revenue trade.
+Yes, by a wide margin.
+Pool service is a textbook recurring-revenue trade.
 Weekly or biweekly maintenance contracts in Jacksonville's year-round-pool climate produce multi-year retention, and the same customer becomes the buyer for the next salt-cell replacement, pump swap, heater install, and plaster resurfacing job.
 A one-time green-pool recovery or acid wash can pay the bill, but the contract enrollment is what builds the route density that makes a pool service company sellable.
 Marketing spend should optimize for stick rate and contract conversion, not raw call volume.

 How do salt and chlorine systems change my service marketing in Jacksonville?